Josh-ee/LlamaIndex_RAG_Memory/README.md

 This code was developed on a M2 Max with 32GB of RAM.
 However, you can scale the embedding model and/or the LLM model to better match with your system.
 All of the necessary imports for Mac to utilize MPS are present in the notebooks.
+On an M2 Max the time from prompt to completed answer is roughly comparable to GPT4 and is more than useable